jgato/jgato/random_docs/working_with_subgroups_on_ZTP.md

 ![](assets/new-subroup-policies.png)

 For easiness of the tutorial we dont go in detail about the Policy.
-Basically, an ACM Policy with a must have object in the way of
+Basically, an RHACM Policy with a must have object in the way of:

 ```yaml
 - complianceType: musthave